Skip to main content

 • graphics

-60 mentions Positive Neutral Negative
+67 mentions Positive Neutral Negative

-• “The artstyle is as beautiful and grotesque as ever with the added benefit of more varied environments (reef is a definite standout, but there are many stunning locations).”
+• “The artstyle is as beautiful and grotesque as ever with the added benefit of more varied environments (reef is a definite standout, but there are many, many stunning locations).”

-• “While the game retains the novel aesthetic of the first, it hasn't been nearly refined enough, such that often something that should look uncanny often just looks like an unbaked asset got dropped into the world.”
+• “While the game retains the novel aesthetic of the first, it hasn't been nearly refined enough, such that often something that should look uncanny often just looks like an unbaked asset dropped into the world.”

-• “Lowering the graphics settings did nothing so I'll probably wait for a patch before continuing because it's ruining the game for me.”
+• “Lowering the graphics settings did nothing, so I'll probably wait for a patch before continuing because it's ruining the game for me.”

 • “Refunded the game, as it ran shockingly bad and I didn't want to drop the graphics or resolution more than I had already.”